Killing of Türkan Feyzullah

-The killing of Türkan Feyzullah occurred on December 26, 1984, in Mogilyane, People's Republic of Bulgaria.
-Türkan Feyzullah (Bulgarian: Тюркян Фейзула) was a Turkish baby, who died after a bullet hit her when Bulgarian militsia shot at a group of people, peaceful protesting against the forceful Bulgarisation policy held then.
+The killing of Türkan Feyzullah occurred on 26 December 1984, in Mogilyane in the People's Republic of Bulgaria.
+Türkan Feyzullah (Тюркян Фейзула was a young Turkish child who died when Bulgarian security forces opened fire on a group of people protesting against the forceful assimilation policies of the time.

 Event

-On December 24, 1984, protests started in Mlechino against Bulgarisation policy of Bulgarian government and human right violations of Turks from Bulgaria.
+On 24 December 1984, protests started in Mlechino against the policies of the Bulgarian government and human right violations of Bulgarian Turks.
+This occurred in the context of the onset of the Revival Process assimilation campaign, which had begun that day.
 Türkan's mother attended the protests.
-The protests continued until December 26 when they were violently suppressed by the Bulgarian militsia.
-Bulgarian militsioners started shooting at protesters, bullets wounded tens of people and killed 3.
-The deaths included Türkan Feyzullah, who was 18 months old then.
-Türkan died instantly in her mother's arms when the bullet hit upon her.
+The protests continued until 26 December when they were violently suppressed by the Bulgarian security forces.

+Bulgarian soldiers started shooting at protesters, injuring dozens and killing 3, including Türkan Feyzullah.
+Türkan was struck by a bullet and died instantly in her mother's arms.
+Some sources give her age at that time of her death as seventeen or eighteen months, but the dates of birth and death on her headstone suggest she was twenty months old at the time.
 Her killer was never arrested.

 Legacy

-Türkan became symbol of Turkish resistance against Bulgarisation after her death.
-She is remembered at her grave every year with prayers at 26 December.
-Several monuments of Türkan exist in both Turkey and Bulgaria.
-A memorial fountain and a monument have been built on the site of the event, where commemorative celebrations are held every year on the day of the killing.
+Türkan became a symbol of Turkish resistance to Bulgarisation after her death.
+She is remembered at her grave every year with prayers on 26 December.
+Several monuments to Türkan exist in both Turkey and Bulgaria, including a monument in Bursa.
+A memorial fountain and a monument were built on the site of the shooting.
+Commemorative events are held there every year on the anniversary of her death.

-A monument was put up in Bursa in Türkan's memory.
 Her brother Turhan Öztürk said in an interview about the persecution of the Turkish minority in Bulgaria: "They wanted to destroy our Turkish identity.
 The villagers didn't stay silent and marched in protest.
 Soldiers shot at defenseless people.
 My 18-month-old sibling was killed in my mother's arms.
 This left deep scars on my mom.
 All this showed you cannot make a people forget their roots.
 People must know what this monument stands for, the new generations must remember."

 Türkan is commemorated every year with a poem written for her and carved on her memorial stone: